obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Use Filename as Default Date.md

 ### Additional date format
 > [!released]
-Introduced in tasks X.Y.Z.
+> Introduced in tasks X.Y.Z.

 By default, only the date formats `YYYY-MM-DD` and `YYYYMMDD` will be matched.

 This setting allows you to specify an additional date format to be matched for this feature.
 For example, if you have a daily note in `daily/Jun 20 2024`, then you could use the date format `MMM DD YYYY` to automatically set tasks within that file as scheduled on that date.

+> [!warning]
-Note that unlike the `YYYY-MM-DD` and `YYYYMMDD` date formats, this setting does not support prefixes or suffixes in file names at this time.
+> Note that unlike the `YYYY-MM-DD` and `YYYYMMDD` date formats, this setting does not support prefixes or suffixes in file names at this time.
 The custom additional date format must be an exact match to the file.

 ### Folders setting